nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Editing Recipes — **`edit`**`recipe`
-Edits a specific recipe from ChopChop.
-The `edit recipe` command allows for different actions on the name, ingredients, steps and tags, as specified below.
+This command edits a specific recipe in ChopChop.
+The `edit recipe` lets you perform different actions on the name, ingredients, steps, and tags, as specified below.

-#### Name
+To accomodate the various different kinds of editing operations, ChopChop has special syntax for editing, known as *edit-arguments*, eg. `/step:add`.
+The component following the colon is the *ACTION*, which can take these values:

+- For ingredients and steps, it can either be `add`, `edit`, or `delete`.
+- For tags, it can be either `add` or `delete`.

+<h4>Name</h4>
-To edit a recipe's name, use the `/name` parameter (e.g. `/name new recipe name`).
+If you want to edit a recipe's name, use `/name`, for example `/name new recipe name`.

-#### Ingredients
+<h4>Ingredients</h4>
-To edit a recipe's ingredients, use the `/ingredient` parameter, with an action specified after a colon.
-Note that ingredient names are case-insensitive.
+If you want to edit a recipe's ingredients, use `/ingredient` with the corresponding action (eg. `/ingredient:add`).

-Possible actions include:

-- Adding an ingredient with the `/ingredient:add` parameter (e.g. `/ingredient:add beef /qty 1kg`).
-Note that specifying a quantity is required.
-- Editing an ingredient with the `/ingredient:edit` parameter (e.g.`/ingredient:edit beef /qty 3kg` ).
-The ingredient must exist for the command to be valid.
-- Deleting an ingredient with the `/ingredient:delete` parameter (e.g. `/ingredient:delete beef`).

-#### Steps
-To edit a recipe's steps, use the `/step` parameter, with an action specified after a colon.
-Steps are referred to using their indexes (starting from 1), which specified after the action.

-Possible actions include:
+When adding or editing ingredients, a `/qty` *must* be specified after the ingredient (similar to an `add recipe` command).
+Here are some examples:

+- `/ingredient:add milk /qty 500ml` <br />
+  This makes the recipe require 500ml of milk; if the recipe already used milk, then an error is displayed — here, you should use `/ingredient:edit` instead.

+- `/ingredient:edit beef /qty 200g` <br />
+  This changes the quantity of beef used in the recipe from its previous value, to 200 grams.
+If the recipe did not use beef as an ingredient, an error is displayed — here, you should use `/ingredient:add` instead.

+- `/ingredient:delete carrot` <br />
+  This removes carrots from the recipe entirely.
+If the recipe did not use carrots, then an error is displayed.

+<h4>Tags</h4>
+If you want to edit the tags for a recipe, use `/tag` with the corresponding action, which are either `add` or `delete`.
+For example:

+- `/tag:add vegetarian` <br />
+  This adds the 'vegetarian' tag to the recipe.
+It is not an error if the recipe already contains this tag.

+- `/tag:delete cold` <br />
+  This removes the 'cold' tag from the recipe.
+If the recipe did not have this tag, an error is displayed.

+<h4>Steps</h4>
+Since steps have a fixed ordering in a recipe, editing them is slightly more involved; when editing or deleting steps, you are required to provide the step number as an additional component in the *edit-argument*, for example `/step:edit:3` edits the third step in the recipe.

-- Adding a step with the `/step:add` parameter (e.g. `/step:add Add in the vanilla extract and mix well`).
-If an index is specified, the step will be added at the given index.
-Otherwise, it will be added after all existing steps.
+When adding a step, the step number is optional; if not specified, the new step will be added at the end.
+If it is specified, then the new step will be inserted at the corresponding position, and the following steps will be re-numbered.
-- Editing a step with the `/step:edit` parameter.
-An index must be specified for the command to be valid (eg. `/step:edit:4 Beat the eggs thoroughly`).
-- Deleting a step with the `/step:delete` parameter (e.g. `/step:delete:4`).

-#### Tags
-To edit a recipe's steps, use the `/tag` parameter, with an action specified after a colon.
-Like ingredients, tags are case-insensitive.

-Possible actions include:

-- Adding a tag with the `/tag:add` parameter (e.g. `/tag:add breakfast`).
-- Deleting a tag with the `/tag:delete` parameter (e.g. `/tag:delete breakfast`)
+For example:

+- `/step:add Bake for 80 minutes at 400 C` <br />
+  This adds a new step at the end of the existing steps of the recipe.

+- `/step:edit:4 Bake for 50 minutes at 250 C` <br />
+  This changes the content of step number 4, so the cake does not get burnt.

+- `/step:delete:1` <br />
+  This deletes the first step of the recipe.

+<h4>Usage</h4>

+Except `/name` (which can only appear once), all of the edit operations described above can appear multiple times, in any order, in a single `edit recipe` command.
+Each operation is processed sequentially from left-to-right, so if two operations modify the same item, then the second one will take precedence.

+(As an example, `/step:edit:3 Bake ... /step:edit:3 Fry` will cause step 3 to be 'Fry')

 Usage `edit recipe <#REF> [/name <RECIPE_NAME>] [/ingredient:<ACTION> [<INGREDIENT_NAME> /qty <QUANTITY>]]... [/step:<ACTION>[:<INDEX>] [<STEP>]]... [/tag:<ACTION> [<TAG>]]...`